 Aside from Scripture itself, the book most beloved by Christians during the last three hundred years has been John Bunyan's Pilgrim's Progress.
 Bunyan pictures the Christian life as a long, arduous journey through a world of difficulties to the Celestial City beyond the River.
 The central character is Christian, who represents every believer.
 In his pilgrimage he meets almost daily trials of his faith.
 Soon after entering the right road, he climbs the Hill of Difficulty, which is so steep as he approaches the top that he can progress only by falling onto his hands and knees.
 Then on the other side he descends into the Valley of Humiliation, where Apollyon, the enemy of his soul, engages him in mortal combat.
 Christian emerges victorious, but immediately his way narrows to an obscure path with a deep ditch on one side and a smothering bog on the other, leading through the dismal Valley of the Shadow of Death.
 By perseverance he at last overcomes this peril, and as he begins to travel an easier path, he finds a good friend, Faithful.
 Together they enter Vanity, a town dominated by the frivolity of Vanity Fair.
 The townspeople find the pilgrims strange and arrest them.
 Christian gets away, but Faithful is brought to trial and put to death.
 When Christian resumes his journey in the company of a new friend, Hopeful, it is not long before they meet new danger.
 They fall captive to Giant Despair.
 He imprisons them in Doubting Castle, and there they would perish except that Christian finds the key called Promise, which enables them to escape.
 Finally, after more trials and testings, they reach the River and cross to the other side.
 As they pass in triumph through the gates of the city, they hear the heavenly hosts welcoming them with songs of praise to God.

 The story is an allegory.
 Every character and incident points to something beyond itself.
-All the difficulties that Christian meets correspond to real difficulties in the Christian life.
+Christian himself is, of course, a picture of the believer.
+All the difficulties that he meets correspond to real difficulties in the Christian life.
 We too must endure Vanity Fair, but we call it the world.
 We too must struggle up the Hill of Difficulty, but we call it the flesh.
 We too must do battle with Apollyon, but we call him the devil.
-Believers have long understood that all assaults upon a believer's faith come from these three enemies—the world, the flesh, and the devil (similar phraseology appears in James 3:15).
+Believers have long understood that all assaults upon a believer’s faith come from these three enemies—the world, the flesh, and the devil (similar phraseology appears in Jas.
+3:15).
 Let us explore useful strategies of defense.

 The Bible warns us that we should neither love the world (1 John 2:16; 2 Tim.
 4:10) nor be conformed to it (Rom.
 12:1-2).
 Rather, we should come out from it and be separate (2 Cor.
 6:17), keeping ourselves wholly unspotted by it (James 1:27).

 To what extent must we separate from the world?
-Should we retreat into monasteries or communes?
-To withdraw altogether from ungodly people is not what God requires (1 Cor.
+Should believers retreat into their own isolated settlements?
+No, early Christians kept their dwellings among ungodly people.
+To withdraw from them altogether is not what God requires of us (1 Cor.
 5:9-10).
-Scripture permits us to mix with them for a variety of purposes.
+He permits us to mix with them for a variety of purposes.

 - We can use the marketplace for buying (1 Cor.
 10:25) and selling (Acts 16:14).